anustg/optics-verification/README.md

 * **Benjamin Piaud** from Méso-Star Company, Toulouse, France

-The title of the paper is: **Verification of Optical Modeling on Sunshape and Surface Slope Error** It is about to be submitted to ***Solar Energy***.
+The title of the paper is: **Verification of Optical Modeling of Sunshape and Surface Slope Error for Concentrating Solar Power Systems**
+It is about to be submitted to ***Solar Energy***.